greg-raven/grus/_posts/2006-03-30-feinstein-disappointing-vote-in-favor-of-guestworker-amnesty.md

 [Greg Raven](https://www.gregraven.org/)

 P.S.
-If you won’t work to secure our borders and expel the illegals now, while there’s still time, it will be your fault when the citizens are forced to turn to arms to repel the reconquistas.
+If you won't work to secure our borders and expel the illegals now, while there's still time, it will be your fault when the citizens are forced to turn to arms to repel the reconquistas.